Islamic Texts: Language and the Synthesis of Classical Islamic Scholarship

 - Module Code:

 - Full Year

-Upon the completion of this course, the student:
+Upon the completion of this module, the student:

 - should have developed a critical grasp of the form and content of the traditions of learning and modes of scholarship which feature in the texts studied in class

 - should be able to read, translate and competently analyse selected Arabic texts from a variety of genres, including seminal literary texts from disciplines such as theology, Arabic linguistic thought, jurisprudence and scriptural hermeneutics

 - should have acquired an awareness of the written legacy of the medieval Islamic sciences together with an understanding of the intellectual forces and factors which profoundly shaped their development

 - should have gained knowledge of the overarching theoretical constructs, concepts and paradigms which underpin the discourse of the Arabic texts studied in class

 - should have acquired an understanding of the academic frameworks and methodological issues which feature in the analysis and treatment of classical Islamic literature

 Two hours each week are devoted to the examination and translation of primary source material.
 Students are expected to prepare the set texts in advance of lectures; moreover, it is also expected that students present at least one seminar relating to topics covered during the module of the lectures.